serguru/plantour/plantour-client/TOOLBAR_MECHANISM.md

 # Dynamic Toolbar Button Mechanism

 ## Overview
-A dynamic toolbar button management system has been implemented that allows components to add and remove buttons in the toolbar based on the currently active route.
+A dynamic toolbar button management system has been implemented that allows components to add and remove buttons in the toolbar based on the currently active route. **Buttons are reactive and respond to component state changes.**

 ## Architecture